top1944/duckuments/docs/atoms_85_fall2017_projects/10_templates/30-final-project-report-template.md

 ## The final result {#supervised-learning-final-result}

 The final results are shown in the attached video.
-See the following links.
+See the following link.
 [Recorded video](https://youtu.be/FCP8Ndoxae0)

 ## Mission and Scope {#supervised-learning-final-scope}